apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-ProfileSelection.md

 Delegated authentication flows can be customized to allow the end-user to select an authentication profile, in cases where the user account produced by the identity provider can match multiple records and is linked to multiple personas.
-When mutiple matches are found, the CAS user interface allows the end-user to select the appropriate profile with which authentication should resume.
+When multiple matches are found, the CAS user interface allows the end-user to select the appropriate profile with which authentication should resume.

 The credential resolution rules for the delegation flow are consulted using the following options.